git/git.github.io/rev_news/drafts/edition-113.md

   that someone is going to come along and say: "Come on, Rubén.
 That User-Agent?
 Set up a decent environment to send this properly".

-  To develop, I use Vim.
+  To develop, I use Vim (without any additional plugins).

 * What is your advice for people who want to start Git development?
   Where and how should they start?